ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 The project under which the data was collected.

-To maximize the findability of glider data collected within the same project, data providers should ensure that they consistently use the same spelling and formatting of a project's name in each data submission.
+To maximize the findability of glider data collected within the same project, data providers should ensure that they consistently use the same spelling of a project's name in each data submission.
 Before submitting data to NGDAC, data providers can verify that the project value matches that already associated with NCEI-archived datasets by referring to the NODC PROJECT NAMES THESAURUS value list provided on the Keywords tab of the [NCEI’s landing page for the NGDAC archive collection](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:IOOS-NGDAC).
 If the project is present in that list, use NCEI’s spelling of the project name to populate the global attribute “project” in the NetCDF files to be submitted for archival.